BartyMae/Bart_Tweaks/README.md

 Add to inventory via console: "CLUAConsole:CreateItem("RINGKILL").
 Grants the party immunity to damage and most harmful effects while anyone wears it, massive regeneration, a large movement speed bonus, the ability to restore spells, charm (with no hostile reaction) and kill creatures (while getting credit/XP), and some other utility abilities.<br/>

 ## No Random Treasures<br/>
 Removes all random treasures from every creature in the game's inventories.
-Almost all of it is worthless and simply annoying/busybody work to deal with.<br/>
+Almost all of it is worthless and simply annoying/busybody work.<br/>

 ## Droppable/Movable NPC Items<br/>
 Affects Nalia's Ring, Edwin's Amulet, Minsc's Boo, Alora's Rabbit Foot, Xan's Moonblade, Eldoth's Poisoned Arrows.<br/>